-Who feels like exploring the best open world Nintendo Switch games of 2021?
+Who feels like exploring the best open world Nintendo Switch games of the year?

 I hope the answer is you, otherwise the rest of this article is going to feel a little awkward, to say the least…